 After sewing the blocks were together, I added a border of green print with metallic dots (I usually do either a 4″ or 6″) around the outside.
 I only spent an afternoon piecing this top together because the pieces were big.

 Tip: Watch for cheater blocks or panels that can be utilized to make quick projects or quilts for people in your life.

 The backing was a flat sheet that I pre-washed before using.
 I also tend to cut off the hems (rather than take the hems out with a seam ripper).

 Finished size was 57″ x 82″.

-It was machine quilted in January 2002 by RLM.
+I pieced it in 1997 and it was machine quilted in January 2002 by RLM.
 The design was a continuous pine tree.
 I did the binding in solid green cotton.

-Given to a family member for Christmas that year.
+CHRISTMAS ANGELS (or a cheater block quilt) was given to a family member for Christmas that year.

 Some more ideas for pre-printed blocks or fabric panels:

 ALL PHOTOS AND WRITTEN CONTENT ARE MY OWN UNLESS OTHERWISE NOTED.